cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 are the identity function, since these curves already use fixed-length byte strings for public keys.

-Some unmarshalled public keys MUST be validated before they can be used.
+Some deserialized public keys MUST be validated before they can be used.
 See
 {{validation}} for specifics.

 ### DeriveKeyPair {#derive-key-pair}